|

 Clean the damaged area.
 This means removing dust, contamination, oils, etc. A swab saturated with solvent (IPA) should be sufficient.

-Scrape away loose damaged base board material using a knife or dental style scraper.
+Scrape away loose, damaged baseboard material using a knife or dental-style scraper.
 (See Figure 2).
-All damaged base board material and solder mask must be removed at the surface.
+All damaged baseboard material and solder mask must be removed at the surface.

-If needed, apply high temperature tape to protect exposed parts of the circuit board.
+If needed, apply high-temperature tape to protect exposed parts of the circuit board.

 Now it's time to fill the cavity with epoxy.
-You may want to preheat the board - essentially warming it up - prior to filling the area with epoxy.
+You may want to preheat the board - essentially warming it up - before filling the area with epoxy.
 A preheated circuit board will allow the epoxy to flow easily and level out.
 Epoxy applied to an unheated circuit board may settle below the board surface as the epoxy cures, leaving a slight depression.

 Board repairs are best effected using clear, low viscosity, high strength epoxies.
 These are usually 2 component epoxies containing an activator and resin.
 These epoxies are available in pre-measured plastic packages, so they're easy to use, and the operator never has to measure them.
 The epoxy also needs a working pot life of 30 minutes or more.